ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

    * `--enable value`        Enable the job or not.
 The job is disabled by default.

    * `--fields value`        Define the list of log fields to be included in log files.
-Multiple fields can be separated by commas and use command [`ibmcloud cis logpull DNS_DOMAIN_ID --available-fields`](/docs/cis-cli-plugin?topic=cis-cli-plugin-cis-cli-commands#log) to get the comprehensive list of available log fields, or use `all` to include all available fields in log files.
+Multiple fields can be separated by commas and use command [`ibmcloud cis logpush-available-fields DNS_DOMAIN_ID`] to get the comprehensive list of available log fields, or use `all` to include all available fields in log files.
 Note that fields are expected to be case sensitive.

    * `--timestamps value`    Set the format in which response timestamps are returned.
 Valid values: "unix", "unixnano", "rfc3339".

+   * `--dataset value`       The category of logs you want to receive, the value can't be changed after the job is created.
+                             Valid values: "http_requests", "range_events". (default: "http_requests")

    * `-i , --instance value` Instance name.
 If not set, the context instance specified by `ibmcloud cis instance-set` is used.